houseofcommonslibrary/clhex/README.md

 ## HexJSON

 These functions are used to convert data from tabular formats to hexjson.
-The `convert_hexjson` functions can be used to convert tabular data that already contains hexjson coordinates, wile the `create_hexjson` functions can be used to produce initial hexjson coordinates data for a hexmap of geographic areas.
+The `convert_hexjson` functions can be used to convert tabular data that already contains hexjson coordinates, while the `create_hexjson` functions can be used to produce initial hexjson coordinates data for a hexmap of geographic areas.
 The hexjson data generated from these functions can then be edited in a [hexjson editor].

 These functions take tabular data for a collection of geographic areas and convert it to a set of hexes represented as hexjson.
 If you do not already have hexjson coordinates for these areas, the `create_hexjson` functions will assign unique grid coordinates to each hex.
 Data may be provided in the form of a dataframe, tibble or csv.